Residents and commuters are experiencing the effects of this costly Government and MMRA thought bubble.

-MMRA wipe their hands of problems once contracts are signed.
+MMRA wiped their hands of problems once contracts were signed.

-Editors Note: The 2 explanations below re the traffic situation during construction need to be read to understand the upcoming disaster.
+Editors Note: The 2 explanations below re the traffic situation during construction need to be read to understand the current disaster.

 One thing is very clear, MMRA have no idea how to overcome the traffic movement problems in and around the Domain site.

-Two submissions below look at the Traffic situation from two different perspectives.
+Two submissions below looked at the Traffic situation from two different perspectives.

 from the perspective of those who are actually affected, by James Hayton (Extract from his alternate submission).

-from the official perspective which shows just how rubbery the traffic information is.
+from the official perspective which shows just how rubbery the traffic information is.1.
+James Hayton

 The decision to construct the station in the middle of St Kilda Road directly under around 400 metres of the busiest tramway in Melbourne, and possibly the world, open cut at that, with the total destruction of around a Hectare of St Kilda Road, at one of its busiest stretches, is a fair place to start.
 The chaos that this will cause, beggars belief.